davethebrave16/horoscope-frontend/README.md

 2. **Choose Planet**: Select from Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn, Uranus, Neptune, or Pluto
 3. **Enter Location**: Use the same location input system as horoscope calculations
 4. **Calculate Transits**: Get detailed monthly transit events showing when the planet crosses major astrological angles

+### 🌙 Month Moon Phases Tab
+1. **Select Month**: Choose year and month from dropdown menus
+2. **Calculate Phases**: Get all moon phases for the selected month
+3. **View Results**: See detailed information for each day including:
+   - **Phase Name**: New Moon, Waxing Crescent, First Quarter, Waxing Gibbous, Full Moon, Waning Gibbous, Last Quarter, Waning Crescent
+   - **Age in Days**: How many days since the last new moon
+   - **Illumination Percentage**: How much of the moon is illuminated
+   - **Visual Indicators**: Moon phase emojis for easy identification

 ### 📍 Location Input Features
 - **City Search**: Enter city name and search for coordinates automatically